By Cathy Eck

-Nearly every day someone says to me, I’m sick of listening to victims whine.
+Nearly every day someone says to me, “I’m sick of listening to victims whine.”
 Aren’t we all?
-The idea of taking responsibility for our lives has finally come of age, and those who pretend that they are always innocent victims just rub us the wrong way.
+The idea of taking responsibility for our lives has finally come of age, and those who pretend that they’re always innocent victims just rub us the wrong way.
 If we turn away from them, we often feel guilty.
-And sometimes we should not turn away because the victim is crying for help.
-We just don’t know what to do around the subject of victimhood.
+And sometimes, we should not turn away because the victim is truly crying for help.
+We just don’t know what to do around the subject of victimhood anymore.
 Let me see if I can clear up this confusion.

 How Did We Get In This Mess?